Supported item types can be shared across participants in a collaboration. These item types include:

 When you share web scenes, feature layers contained in the web scene will be shared as copies as long as the collaboration group is configured to share as copies.

-Share a layer as a reference
+Share layers and views as a reference

 Share ArcGIS Server services